govuk-one-login/mobile-ios-logging/Sources/HTTPLogging/README.md

 `Logger` is usable for logging HTTP events through a HTTP network client.

-`LogRequest` is usable as a model for passing logging events in JSON format.
+`LogRequest` is usable as a model for posting `LoggableEvent`s in JSON format.